 LiveTiles specializes in digital transformation.
 Digital transformation includes “The acceleration of business activities, processes, competencies and models to fully leverage the changes and opportunities of digital technologies and their impact in a strategic and prioritized way.”
 Thus a genuine digital transformation takes more than the latest technology, it also requires people who are eager to do their part to boost collaboration, keep up on digital trends and enhance the mobile experience.
 According to the World Economic Forum, the cumulative beneficial effects of digital transformation will be responsible for 14% of total profits in consumer industries over the coming years.
 Responsive design and remote access software are important pieces of the puzzle, as the global digital workplace will increasingly be on the move.

-If you know that a digital transformation is needed in your workplace, where do you start?
+If you know that a digital experience transformation is needed in your workplace, where do you start?
 It all begins with a plan.
 According to our partners at Microsoft, there are four pillars of digital transformation for businesses to take into account: “Becoming more engaged with their customers, empowering their employees, optimizing how they run their business operations and transforming the products and services they offer using digital content.”
 The mobile experience plays a big role in each of the four.
 Microsoft MVP Arild Aarnes highlights that the SharePoint team is also looking to accommodate mobile users with “new SharePoint mobile apps.”
-When it comes to making the most out of SharePoint and enhancing the mobile experience, LiveTiles Design is the gold standard.
+When it comes to making the most out of SharePoint and enhancing the mobile experience, LiveTiles Reach is the gold standard.
 We are always working to cover each aspect of your technological needs so you can find information for your specific targets.
 From specific tiles to overall digital design strategies, we’re reaching our users in every part of the cloud.
 Let’s have a look at a few real-world digital transformations that are changing industries worldwide.

 Digital transformation improves healthcare and safety